SourcePot/PIclient/README.md

 # Raspberry Pi Client
 The Python code of this repository is for a Raspberry Pi.
 It enables the Raspberry Pi to connect to the Datapool web application.
-It connects to the web application via the Datapool processor `SourcePot\Datapool\Processing\RemoteClient` and can be used within any data app.
+It connects to the web application via the Datapool processor `SourcePot\Datapool\Processing\RemoteClient` and it can be used within any data app.

 'RemoteClient' receives requests from e.g. multiple Raspberry Pis containing data (status information, sensory data) and/or files (images, videos).
 The web application's answer to each request contains the settings for the respective Raspberry Pi.